daveho/nearly_cc/README.md

-# Nearly CC: compiler skeleton for the "Nearly C" C subset
+# NearlyCC: compiler skeleton for the "NearlyC" C subset

-This project is a compiler framework for the [Nearly C](https://github.com/daveho/nearly_c) C subset front end.
+This project is a compiler framework for the [NearlyC](https://github.com/daveho/nearly_c) C subset front end.
 It contains the following components (in addition to the code provided by `nearly_c`):